 Contributions are made monthly by both the employees and the member cities.
 Since each member city must know its contribution rate in advance for budgetary purposes, there is a one-year delay between the actuarial valuation that serves as the basis for the contribution rate and the calendar year when the rate goes into effect.
 Member cities are allowed to make contributions in excess of their actuarially determined contributions to the Pension Trust Fund.
-Contributions totaling \$880.1 million were made in 2018 by the member cities based on the December 31, 2016 actuarial valuation.
-If affected, a city may also pay contributions for the Full Benefit Arrangement

-(FBA).
-Such contributions totaled \$1.4 million in 2018.
-Employees of the cities contributed \$427.8 million in 2018 in accordance with the city-adopted employee contribution rate for each city.
+Contributions totaling \$928.7 million were made in 2019 by the member cities based on the December 31, 2017 actuarial valuation.
+If affected, a city may also pay contributions for the Full Benefit Arrangement (FBA).
+Such contributions totaled \$1.5 million in 2019.
+Employees of the cities contributed \$453.6 million in 2019 in accordance with the city-adopted employee contribution rate for each city.

 Investment Policy - The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the TMRS Board of Trustees.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.

-The Board's adopted strategic asset allocation policy in effect as of December 31, 2018 is as follows:
+Strategic Asset Allocation Policy as of December 31, 2019

 Asset Class Minimum % Target % Maximum %

-U.S. Equities 12.5% 17.5% 22.5%

-International Equities 12.5% 17.5% 22.5%
+Global Equities 25% 35% 45%

-Core Fixed Income 5.0% 10.0% 15.0%
+Core Fixed Income 5% 10% 15%

-Non-Core Fixed Income 15.0% 20.0% 25.0%
+Non-Core Fixed Income 15% 20% 25%

-Real Estate 5.0% 10.0% 15.0%
+Real Estate 5% 10% 15%

-Real Return 5.0% 10.0% 15.0%
+Real Return 5% 10% 15%

-Absolute Return 5.0% 10.0% 15.0%
+Absolute Return 5% 10% 15%

-Private Equity 0.0% 5.0% 10.0%
+Private Equity 0% 5% 10%

-Cash Equivalents 0.0% 0.0% 10.0%
+Cash Equivalents 0% 0% 10%

-For the year ended December 31, 2018 the annual money-weighted rate of return on pension plan investments, net of pension plan investment expenses, was -2.38%.
+For the year ended December 31, 2019, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expenses, was 14.68%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.